crdueck/exactEarth/functional_lunch_and_learn.md

 ~~~

 Using `map` improves code readability.
 It may be hard to tell what a handwritten
-for loop does at a glance, but `map` has strong guarantees.
+for loop does at a glance, but `map`:

-It always traverses every element, and it always applies the same function to
+* always traverses each element
-each element.
-At the very least, using map reduces off-by-one errors.
+* always applies the same function to each element in the same way

 # Filter